the fino partners

 For example, "Cash" might be assigned 1056, while "Accounts Receivable" could be 1057.

-Your COA should be customized for your specific needs, as each business is unique.
+Your COA should be customised for your specific needs, as each business is unique.
 Think about the size of your business, complexity of operations, and industry you operate in.
-A service-based business, on the contrary, would be more concerned with accounts relevant to labor costs and service revenue, whereas a retail business might require extensive accounting for stockpiles.
+A service-based business, on the contrary, would be more concerned with accounts relevant to labour costs and service revenue, whereas a retail business might require extensive accounting for stockpiles.

 Industry-Specific Considerations: